dell/csi-powerflex/README.md

 and accompanying Helm chart in the helm directory.
 There are verbose instructions for this in the `doc` directory, see
 `CSI Driver for VxFlex OS Product Guide and Release Notes v1.0.pdf`.
-The plugin will be started in Kubernetes as a result of executing the installation script.
+The driver will be started in Kubernetes as a result of executing the installation script.

-## Using plugin
+## Using driver

 A number of test helm charts and scripts are found in the directory test/helm.
 Product Guide provides descriptions of how to run these and explains how they work.

-If you want to interact with the plugin directly, you can use the Container Storage Client (`csc`) program provided via the [GoCSI](https://github.com/rexray/gocsi) project:
+If you want to interact with the driver directly, you can use the Container Storage Client (`csc`) program provided via the [GoCSI](https://github.com/rexray/gocsi) project: